massma/nyc-gathering/content/index.md

 attendees/organizers finalize them.
 If you have any questions or would like to be added to the gathering's mailing list, please email Adam Massmann at akm2203@columbia.edu

+### Inspiration

+This gathering's format is inspired by the Ecology and Performance Working Group's approach for the American Society for Theater Research conference.